 - Going over to a corner of the room when having a BM

 Our rule of thumb at my center is that we will not entertain the thought of starting the training process until these signs are showing.
-Parents understand when they enroll their child that potty training is a partnership between school and home.
-We cannot start the process at school until these signs are showing and until parents are ready to commit to the process.
+Parents understand when they enroll their child that potty training is a partnership between childcare and home.
+We cannot start the process in the classroom until these signs are showing and until parents are ready to commit to the process.

-If you are a toddler or preschool teacher, it may be fun to incorporate potty training into your curriculum.
+If you are a toddler or preschool educator, it may be fun to incorporate potty training into your curriculum.
 There are so many books to read and fun videos to watch.

-We do this as a fun activity at our daycare facility as part of a unit/theme.
-When the majority of the children are showing signs of potty readiness, we have all students in that class bring their favorite doll or teddy bear to school along with a pair of kids’ underwear.
-Throughout the day, we ask the students to check their doll to see if he/she is dry.
+We do this as a fun activity at our daycare as part of a unit/theme.
+When the majority of the children are showing signs of potty readiness, we have all children in that class bring their favorite doll or teddy bear to school along with a pair of underwear.
+Throughout the day, we ask them to check their doll to see if they are dry.
 They pat the underwear and say, “dry!”
-Then the teacher asks students to check to see if he/she is dry.
+Then the educator asks children to check to see if they are dry.
 The children pat their underwear/diaper/pull-up and say “dry” or “wet.”
 If their doll is dry, they get a sticker.
-If the student is dry, they get another sticker (some teachers do chocolate chips or M&Ms, but we try to stay away from too much sugar).
-This is highly effective because students start to take responsibility of staying dry for their dolls and for themselves, and it is fun.
-If everyone is dry, the teacher makes a BIG deal about it and everyone celebrates with a little dance.
+If they are dry themselves, they get another sticker.
+This is highly effective because children start to take responsibility for staying dry for their dolls and for themselves, and it is fun.
+If everyone is dry, we make a BIG deal about it and everyone celebrates with a little dance.

-Once this is done for about a week, the teacher will then start to track when children are staying dry and using the potty.
-She will then enter the data into the HiMama app and communicate with parents.
+Once this is done for about a week, the educator will then start to track when children are staying dry and using the potty.
+They will enter the data into their management app and communicate with parents.
 Parents need to also commit to taking the doll home to check for being dry and trying on the potty.
-Having the children practice at home and at school will allow for a seamless transition and partnership.
+Having the children practice at home and at childcare will allow for a seamless transition and partnership.

-It’s extremely important as a teacher to not show anger or frustration with accidents when they occur.
+It’s extremely important to not show anger or frustration with accidents when they occur.
 Not if they occur, but when they occur.

 When fully in underwear, ask parents to provide extra clothes (a lot of extra underwear and bottoms).
 Prepare for lots of accidents so that it isn’t surprising when it occurs.
 When it does happen, say, “that’s okay!
 Accidents happen.
 Can you try to tell me sooner next time when you have to go?
 We will figure this out, no worries.”
 Assuring the children that it’s okay will allow them to feel safe and secure to learn and try again.

-It can be extremely difficult when parents are not on the same page as teachers.
-Over the years, I’ve seen it all: parents who think their 15-month-old is ready to potty train and insist; parents who have a three-year-old who have no interest in starting the process, and teachers who get caught in the middle.
+It can be extremely difficult when parents are not on the same page as educators.
+Over the years, I’ve seen it all: parents who think their 15-month-old is ready to potty train and insist; parents who have a three-year-old who have no interest in starting the process, and educators who get caught in the middle.

 It is super important that when a child is enrolled in your classroom that expectations are laid out from the first day.
 At your “back to school night” or “open house” event, make sure to lay it all out for parents to understand.
 You can show why starting potty training too early can be hurtful to their development with all the research out there.
 You can have a handout that shows all of the signs of potty readiness and how their child needs to display a majority of the signs in order to start.

 It is important to help parents understand that every child is different.
-It is also important as the teacher to remember this fact as well.
+It is also important for an educator to remember this fact as well.
 Sometimes it is hard to remember that potty training can come late for some children, and it can get frustrating.
 Make sure to not put pressure on children, and don’t allow their chronological age to dictate readiness.
 It is a myth that children need to potty train at two years of age.
-Some students show interest and some do not.
+Some show interest and some do not.
 And that is okay!
-We cannot allow parents to put that pressure on their children, and it is our job to help educate them on that.
+We cannot allow parents to put pressure on their children, and it is our job to help educate them on that.
 Just because their oldest child potty trained early doesn’t mean their youngest child will.
-Some kids have fears, development delays, even physical limitations that cause delays in training, or temperament that doesn’t lend to rushing the process.
+Some children have fears, development delays, even physical limitations that cause delays in training, or temperament that doesn’t lend to rushing the process.
 It can be helpful to do your own research and share that research with parents.

 Check out my other blog post on Potty Training Myths to see more of what unrealistic expectations can do for a child who is potty training.

-Potty training in daycare is only successful when parents and teachers work together and are on the same page.
+Potty training in daycare is only successful when parents and educators work together and are on the same page.
 The best advice I can give is to keep communication open, have a plan in place for what signs of readiness to look for, stick to your expectations and process, and don’t take yourself too seriously!
-It is not your job to potty train any student of yours.
+It is not your job to potty train any child of yours.
 But it is your job to partner with parents to help with the process.
-It’s not glamorous, and it is messy, so have disinfectant on standby and be prepared to laugh.
-A lot.
+It’s not glamorous, and it is messy, so have disinfectant on standby and be prepared to laugh!